Tipoca/scaml/docs/LANGUAGE.md

-# Writing Smart Contracts in OCaml
+# Writing Smart Contracts

 ## Learn OCaml

-SCaml is basically OCaml.
+SCaml is a subset of OCaml.
 If you do not write OCaml, you will not write SCaml.
 Learn OCaml first.

 ## `open SCaml`